 A non-profit organisation is eligible for tax-exempt status granted by the IRS, as its objectives primarily involve advancing a social cause and offering a benefit to the public.
 Examples of non-profit organisations encompass hospitals, universities, national charities, and foundations.
-A shadow report compiled by anonymous civil society actors and forwarded to the FATF by the Global NPO Coalition on FATF shows that India has weaponised its laws to target and stifle non-profit organisations (NPOs) in the country.
-Interviewing representatives of over 700 NGOs and field experts finds that the Indian government - without involving or informing the NGOs about the ways of the Financial Action Task Force (FATF) - has been indiscriminately targeting them on "unproven" and "frivolous claims."
+A shadow report, compiled by anonymous civil society actors and forwarded to the FATF by the Global NPO Coalition on FATF, shows that India has weaponised its laws to target and stifle non-profit organisations (NPOs) in the country.
+Interviewing representatives of over 700 NGOs and field experts find that the Indian government - without involving or informing the NGOs about the ways of the FATF - has been indiscriminately targeting them on "unproven" and "frivolous claims."
 The number of refused licenses to the NGOs has rocketed from 41 in 2010 to 20,693 NGOs in 2023, an increase of refusals by 50,000.
-India is the Foreign Contribution (Regulation) Act, 2010.
+India follows the Foreign Contribution (Regulation) Act, 2010.
 When the FCRA law was first enacted in 1967, the main focus of the Act remained on the prohibition of foreign funds in domestic elections.
 Ironically, in 2018, political parties were explicitly exempted from the scrutiny of funds they received from abroad through the passage of the Finance Bill 2018, which was passed without debate.
 Modi has accused NPOs of conspiring to remove him from office.
-India's banking institutions did not release the money to the beneficiary organisations citing security concerns flagged by the government.
-"India's banking institutions did not release the money to the beneficiary organisations citing security concerns flagged by the government."
+India's banking institutions did not release the money to the beneficiary organisations, citing security concerns flagged by the government.